Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Introduction

-To bridge the gap, given the specific scene, we propose an end-to-end differentiable evolution based dual adversarial camouflage (DE$\_$DAC) pipeline, which can fool human eyes and object detection simultaneously.
-Specifically, treating the generation of camouflage as the optimization of the texture that can be painted on the surface of objects, we design a two stage method based on the neural render.
-In the first stage, given the training dataset, we select several background images as reference scenes.
+To bridge the gap, given the specific scene, we propose an end-to-end differential evolution based dual adversarial camouflage (DE$\_$DAC) pipeline, which can fool human eyes and object detection simultaneously.
+Specifically, treating the generation of camouflage as the optimization of the texture that can be painted on the surface of objects, we design a two stage training method based on the neural render.
+In the first stage, given the training dataset, we select several background images as scene images.
 We train the global texture to make the rendered image close to the scene images.
-After the first stage ends, the rendered object can be well integrated with the scene, which makes the human eyes uneasy to distinguish.
-In the second stage, we select the local texture from the optimized texture, the number of which can be set flexibly.
+After the first stage ends, the rendered object can be well integrated with the specific scene, which makes the human eyes uneasy to distinguish.
+In the second stage, we select the local texture from the optimized global texture, the number of which can be set flexibly.
 We design three loss functions to optimize the local texture.
 The adversarial loss is to enhance the adversarial performance.
 The smooth loss can be utilized to ensure the printness of the final texture, while the color loss is developed to minimize the MSE between the local texture and the global texture.
 The final texture is the combination of the global texture and local texture.
 The whole process is denoted as dual adversarial camouflage (DAC).
-To further improve the performance of our proposed method, under the same number of faces of the model, we introduce differential evolution (DE) algorithm to search for the near-optimal attack area.
+To further improve the performance of our proposed method, under the same number of faces of the model that can represent the position of local texture, we introduce the differential evolution (DE) algorithm to search for the near-optimal attack area of the second stage.
 In addition, motivated by the recently developed robot that can change color in real-time according to the background \cite{kim2021biomimetic}, we further study the performance of adaptive DE$\_$DAC (A-DE$\_$DAC).
+In A-DE$\_$DAC, we generate the adaptive camouflage according to each scene image in the first stage, realizing that the generated camouflage can change with the environment.
 One example of our proposed method is presented in Figure \ref{final}.
-Figure \ref{final} (c) is the optimized camouflage adapted to the specific scenes to fool human eyes.
+Figure \ref{final} (c) is the optimized camouflage in the first stage to fool human eyes.
 Figure \ref{final} (d) is the final camouflage when adversarial performance is considered in the second optimization stage.
 Figure \ref{final} (e) presents the detection comparison of the clean image and the optimized camouflage by us.
-From Figure \ref{final} (c), we can see that our generated camouflage can fool object detectors and human eyes well.
+From Figure \ref{final} (e), we can see that our generated camouflage can fool object detectors and human eyes well.

 Our contributions can be summarized as follows: